Satoshi-Engineering/tipcards/README.md

 It is an open-source project developed and operated for the benefit of the Bitcoin community, with a focus on "How to gentle orange pill nocoiners" - and without warrenty of any kind.

+### How to use it
+- TODO: Wie erstelle ich Tipcards

 `#satohsiengineeringcrew` is `#happy2help`

 ## Setup for development